-The Board currently comprises of two non-executive directors (Rajesh Mokashi and Mehul Pandya), one executive director (Saurav Chatterjee) and one non-executive, independent director (Bilal Sassa) who exercise independence of mind and judgement.
+The Board currently comprises of one non-executive director (Mehul Pandya), one executive director (Saurav Chatterjee) and one non-executive, independent director (Bilal Sassa) who exercise independence of mind and judgement.
 The Board has appropriate balance of skills, experience, independence and knowledge of the Company and the business it operates, which enables it to perform its respective duties and discharge its responsibilities effectively.
 The Board has also appointed International Proximity Management Services Limited as its secretary.

-The Board is represented by two resident directors in Mauritius, one of whom is the independent director and two non-resident directors.
-The Chairperson of the Board is Rajesh Mokashi.
+The Board is represented by two resident directors in Mauritius, one of whom is the independent director and one non-resident director.
+The Chairperson of the Board is Mehul Pandya.
 The Company holds at least one annual board meeting each year.
-The last annual board meeting was held on 16 May 2018 in Mauritius and was attended by all the directors of the Company.
-There were three written resolutions of the directors which were passed during the financial year ended 31 March 2019 and which were signed by all the directors of the Company.
+The last annual board meeting was held on 6 May 2019 in Mauritius and was attended by all the directors of the Company.
+There were three written resolutions of the directors which were passed during the financial year ended 31 March 2020 and which were signed by all the directors of the Company.

-The directors of the Company have passed a resolution on 30th of April 2019 to adopt (i) a board charter; and (ii) an audit, risk and corporate governance charter.
-The board has approved that Rajesh Mokashi be appointed as chairperson of the Board and that the audit, risk and corporate governance committee shall be chaired by Bilal Sassa and with Mehul Pandya and Bilal Sassa as members.
+The directors of the Company had passed a resolution on 30th of April 2019 to adopt (i) a board charter; and (ii) an audit, risk and corporate governance charter.
+The board has approved that Mehul Pandya be appointed as chairperson of the Board and that the audit, risk and corporate governance committee shall be chaired by Bilal Sassa and with Mehul Pandya as member.